-Maybe it’s happened to you.
-You notice a spelling mistake after you’ve sent a Tweet.
-Sounds like you need a social media approval process will help you avoid this.
+Maybe it’s happened to you — you notice a spelling mistake after you’ve published a post.
+A social media approval process will help you avoid this.

 Bonus: Get a free, customizable social media style guide template to easily ensure a consistent look, feel, voice, and tone across all your social channels.